mountaineerbr/shellChatGPT/man/README.md

 Out-painting can also be achieved manually with the aid of this script.
-Paint a portion of the outer area of an image with *alpha*, or a defined *transparent* *colour* which will be used as the mask, and set the same *colour* in the script with `-@`.
+Paint a portion of the outer area of an image with *alpha*, or a defined *transparent* *colour* which will be used as the mask, and set the same *colour* in the script with \`option -@’.
 Choose the best result amongst many results to continue the out-painting process step-wise.

 ### AUDIO / WHISPER